 There are plenty of steps you can take to be a successful call center manager, but it’s just as important to be aware of what you shouldn’t do.
 Bad managers can negatively impact morale and company processes, leading to poor performance, increased agent turnover, and decreased profit.
 If you want to avoid such problems, look out for these seven pitfalls.

-In the people-focused world of the call center, emotional intelligence, the ability to recognize and regulate emotions, is key.
+When it comes to contact center best practices, emotional intelligence, the ability to recognize and regulate emotions, is key.
 It is a vital soft skill that impacts both agent and customer experience.
 Managers who dismiss the importance of emotional intelligence will struggle to handle conflict, communicate effectively, or build meaningful relationships.

 While it may sound admirable to take on extra work, the reality is that taking on too much can actually impact performance levels.
 By spreading yourself too thin, you limit your ability to truly focus on what matters most.
 Delegating less important tasks helps you to focus on the big issues and shows your agents that you trust them with added responsibility, boosting morale.